 A Midwest getaway close to the big cities, but far enough away to enjoy silence and tranquility, Lincoln Way Inn Bed & Breakfast in Franklin Grove, Illinois, truly is a prairie oasis, blending history, luxury, and serenity.

-Franklin Grove is approximately two hours west of Chicago; less than an hour south of Rockford, Illinois; and about 90 minutes northwest of the Quad Cities.
+Franklin Grove is approximately two hours west of Chicago; less than an hour south of Rockford, Illinois; and about 90 minutes northeast of the Quad Cities.
 But you know that saying, “a million miles from nowhere”?
 That’s kind of the feeling you get staying at Lincoln Way B&B. And it’s a good thing.
 We all need to disconnect, relax, and recharge every once in a while, and this prairie oasis is the perfect place to do so.